How to Win in Today’s Age of Revolutionary Change

-The current era is a time of heterogeneous markets, characterized by a wide diversity in pricing, product variety, customer relationships, and service packages.
+The current era is a time of heterogeneous markets, characterized by a wide diversity in pricing, product variety, customer relationships, and service packages, which together create both an opportunity and a need for mass customization.
 Parts of today’s markets are growing incredibly fast, while others are dwindling rapidly.
 This is the Age of Revolutionary Change, and it is flooding every industry at near-biblical speed and impact.

 This fundamental change in business requires a quantum change in the way that businesses are managed.
 That is the core message of this book.

-The management imperative for Company A, the brewery, is: (1) to determine the best business model; to set each functional area’s activities to align with this model; (2) to invest in each functional area’s productivity paying special attention to continuous improvement, largely through a constant stream of tactical improvements; and (3) to keep the functional areas separate, with interfunctional coordination primarily occurring at the top management level.
+The management imperative for Company A, the brewery, is: (1) to determine the best business model, and to set each functional area’s activities to align with this model; (2) to invest in each functional area’s productivity, paying special attention to continuous improvement, largely through a constant stream of tactical improvements; and (3) to keep the functional areas separate, with interfunctional coordination primarily occurring at the top management level.

-In this traditional mass-market mass-production management model, the classic silo-oriented organization and management processes, are well-designed for the job.
-Because prices and cost to serve do not vary much across the customer, product, and distribution vectors, it is perfectly appropriate to focus primarily on sales and gross margin, and secondarily to monitor each function’s separate set of stand-alone key performance indicators (KPIs).
+In this traditional mass-market mass-production management model, the classic silo-oriented organization and management processes, supported by ERP systems, were well-designed for the job.
+Because prices and cost to serve did not vary much across the customer, product, and distribution vectors, it was appropriate to focus primarily on sales and gross margin, and secondarily to monitor each function’s separate set of stand-alone key performance indicators (KPIs).

-The management imperative for Company B, the plastics company, is completely different.
-Company B will not survive with the organization, metrics, and management processes of Company A. Moreover, in the Age of Revolutionary Change, even Company A – especially with the increasing variety of craft beers – will need to respond to its changing market conditions by adopting the new way of managing.
+The management imperative for Company B, the fabricator, is completely different.
+Company B will not survive with Company A’s organization, metrics, and management processes.
+Moreover, in the Age of Revolutionary Change, even Company A – especially with the increasing variety of craft beers – will need to respond to its changing market conditions by adopting the new way of managing.

-Proctor & Gamble’s original account team resident at Wal-Mart in Bentonville, Arkansas provides an example of the management model that characterizes successful companies in the Age of Revolutionary Change.
-It is comprised of four co-equal functional managers representing sales/marketing, supply chain, IT, and finance.
+Proctor & Gamble’s original account team resident at Wal-Mart in Bentonville, Arkansas –comprised of four co-equal managers with capabilities in sales/marketing, supply chain, IT, and finance – provides an example of the management model that characterizes successful companies in the Age of Revolutionary Change.

-The capability to prioritize job or segment opportunities, maximize team performance and productivity as a team, and continuously improve your customer value footprint through a multi-functional process is the fundamental requirement for winning in today’s Age of Revolutionary Change.
-Focusing mostly on aggregate sales, gross margins, and functional department KPIs, the key success factor in the mass markets era, is the way to lose.
+The ability to prioritize customer or segment profit opportunities, maximize team performance and productivity as a team, and continuously improve your customer value footprint through a multi-capability process is the fundamental requirement for winning in today’s Age of Revolutionary Change.
+Focusing mostly on aggregate sales, gross margins, and functional department KPIs – the key success factor in the mass markets era – is the way to lose.